 to tour groups because the food is invariably mediocre, nearly always a

 buffet, and certainly not

 indicative of the local cuisine or ambiance.
-And, worst of all, is getting
+But worst of all is getting

 stuck on a bus with some complete idiots who are noisy, inconsiderate, and